 Access my non-supported BEP-20 token balance

-This tutorial will show you how to use Metamask to access your Ledger BSC account and manually add your BEP-20 tokens.
+This tutorial will show you how to use Metamask to access your Ledger BNB account and manually add your BEP-20 tokens.

 - Close Ledger Live.